RafaelPAndrade/01.Linux_Scripts/README.md

       * elinks

 ##Script.sh
 Simple script for automating updates and cleaning up uneeded packages.
-Must be sudo.
+Needs an administrative root password, as it has
+> sudo apt-get